How to Write the Wake Forest University Essays 2020-2021: The All-In-One Guide

 Once again, find balance by not listing all five titles as required or as self-selected reading.

-Once you’re all done making your list, take a step back and ask yourself what these books say about you.
+Once you’re all done making your list, take a step back and ask yourself what these books say about you on the whole.
 Be honest.
 If you like the general message, move on to the next question.

-In this prompt, you have the opportunity to explain your relationship with a work of fiction, unlike in the list in the previous question.
-Feel free to choose a different title or a work you have already listed.
+In this prompt, you have the opportunity to explain your relationship with a book, unlike in the previous list.
+Since the question doesn’t specify whether it should be a work of fiction or nonfiction, you’re free to pick the work that speaks to you the most.

 Conversely, you might be struggling to choose one book among several that you identify as having influence in teaching you about the “complexity of the world.”

-- If this is true, rank these novels, starting from the one you are most passionate about discussing.
+- If this is true, rank these works, starting from the one you are most passionate about discussing.

 - It’s important that your enthusiasm shines through your writing.

-The directive “discuss” in the prompt is vague enough to be interpreted in many ways.
+The directive “explain” in the prompt is vague enough to be interpreted in many ways.
 You might consider:

 - Describing the impact that the work had on your understanding of society